vertica/spark-connector/docker/README.md

 docker logs docker-hdfs-1
 ```

-### Build Configurations
+### Spark and Vertica Versions

-The following env vars can be exported or specified in your `.env` file:
+To use a specific version set the following environment variables in your environment, such as in your Docker `.env` file:
-- `VERTICA_VERSION`: Setting the version of our Vertica database.
-By default, we use the [latest](https://hub.docker.com/r/vertica/vertica-k8s) Vertica docker image.
-For example, to use Vertica 10.1.1-0 use `export VERTICA_VERSION=10.1.1-0`.
+- `VERTICA_VERSION`: By default, we use the latest [Vertica](https://hub.docker.com/r/vertica/vertica-k8s) image.
+For example, to use Vertica 10.1.1-0 set `VERTICA_VERSION=10.1.1-0`.
-- `SPARK_INSTALL`: Setting the version of our Spark install.
-By default, we use the [latest](https://hub.docker.com/r/bitnami/spark) bitnami Spark image.
-For example, to use Spark 3.1.3 use `export SPARK_INSTALL=3.1.3`.
+- `SPARK_INSTALL`: By default, we use the latest [Bitnami Spark](https://hub.docker.com/r/bitnami/spark) image.
+For example, to use Spark 3.1.3 set `SPARK_INSTALL=3.1.3`.

 By default we start a single Spark worker.
 To start multiple Spark workers, such as 3 workers:
 ```
 docker-compose up -d --scale spark-worker=3
 ```

-For other configurations parameters, since we are using bitnami as the base image of our cluster and client,
-refer to their [available options](https://hub.docker.com/r/bitnami/spark) and set the appropriate environment variables in `docker-compose.yml` or your `.env` file.
+For other Spark configurations parameters refer to available options for the [Bitnami Spark](https://hub.docker.com/r/bitnami/spark) image and set the appropriate environment variables in `docker-compose.yml` or your `.env` file.

-### Profiles
+### Jupyter Notebook

 By default the Jupyter Notebook container is not started as the image is quite large and it is only needed when testing the Spark Connector in Jupyter Notebook.